alan-turing-institute/deepsensor/CONTRIBUTING.md

 command to edit previous commit messages, combine multiple commits into one, or delete or revert commits that are no longer necessary.

+Make sure you're using the developer dependencies.
+If you're working locally on the source code, *before* commiting, please run `pip install -r requirements/requirements.dev.txt` to install some useful dependencies just for development.
+This includes `pre-commit` and `ruff` which are used to check and format your code style when you run `git commit`, so that you don't have to.
+To make this work, just run `pre-commit install`.

+You should also run `pytest` and check that your changes don't break any of the existing tests.
+If you've made changes to the source code, you may need to add some tests to make sure that they don't get broken in the future.

 #### 4. Open a Pull Request

 We encourage you to open a pull request as early in your contributing process as possible.